GIDEON MARCUS, FOUNDER

 Janice also moderates the Galactic Journey panels when the column hits the road.

 Ms. Bozich is the Journey’s intrepid curator, ensuring that all works featured on the Journey have been cleared for distribution.
 It is thanks to her that so many of these fine works are available for your perusal.

-ERICA FRANK, COPY EDITOR
+ERICA FRANK, ARCHIVIST

 If you’ve ever wondered how the Journey distributes its fine editions of the stories provided in this column, look no further.
 Ms. Frank has been an invaluable aid to our efforts, ensuring readable, easily transmitted tales.

 While the Journey has attracted a number of avid time travelers, Ms. Benton has elected to become a full-time denizen of two eras: “today” and “55 years ago.”
 An expert on the early years of the Cold War, her insightful eloquence lends gravitas to the column.
 Expect a monthly entry from this most talented writer!

 The unusual first name betrays Ms. Pollard’s “modern-day” provenance; she has also taken the plunge to become a regular Journey contributor.
 Not only is she a professional columnist, herself, she lives across the Pond in Merry Old England.
 Thus, the Journey now offers a fan’s perspective from both sides of the Atlantic.

 Ms. Silverwolf has graced our letter column for almost three years.
 Aside from her incredible erudition, the most noteworthy thing about Victoria is the extreme alignment of her tastes with that of the Traveler.
 It’s no surprise that she has been put on the magazine beat, reviewing Fantastic on a monthly basis.